This will help familiarize you with the Mohs micrographic surgical procedure.

 Do I need to do anything special prior to surgery?

-During Mohs surgery and the repair of the wound, we use the same local anesthetic that was used during the biopsy.
-Therefore, you will be able to eat lightly before surgery.
-If you will be leaving our facility for your repair, eating prior to surgery will be addressed in advance.
+During Mohs surgery and the repair of the wound, we use the same local anesthetic that was used during the initial biopsy.
+Therefore, in most cases, you will be able to eat lightly before surgery as well as during the day while you are waiting.

 Aspirin, aspirin-containing compounds, and ibuprofen should not be taken ten days prior to surgery.
 Any exceptions will be discussed prior to the surgery at your consultation.
 If you are taking an anticoagulant i.e.: Plavix® or Coumadin®, discontinuing may be recommended and will be cleared with your primary care physician.
 Please advise us if you are taking Vitamin E or any herbal supplements.
 Other important issues such as medical problems, medications, allergies and prophylactic antibiotics will be discussed during consultation prior to surgery.
 If your surgical site is on the face, we recommend you refrain from wearing a garment that will be pulled over your head.
 Loose fitting or button-down garments will be most comfortable.

-For more information, visit the American College of Mohs Surgery http://www.mohscollege.org.
+For more information, visit the American College of Mohs Surgery at http://www.mohscollege.org/